-If you are interested in being baptized, read about it below (or pdf), write down your questions, and contact Pastor Wayne.
+If you are interested in being baptized, read about it below, write down your questions, and contact Pastor Wayne.

 1. Why be baptized?